 Illustration by Kaya, On the Biennale’s ruins, 2020.

 Too much love and friendship connect me to many people working for and around Venice Biennale.
 Too much admiration connects me to many that thanks to La Biennale made Venice a place to come back to instead of a “once-in-a-lifetime” tourist destination.
 Not light-heartedly these pages will go down as an exercise of speculation and critique.
 I am participating in the uncertainty of those people risking to lose their jobs, watching their business fail, not getting their contracts renewed, being unable to access the already miserable existing welfare measures.
 Considering the earnings in monetary terms: room attendants, janitors, technicians, workers, freelancers, researchers, teachers, journalists, tourist-guides, artists, architects, curators, performers, etc. will – more or less – lose something due to a possible (yet hopefully unlikely) cancellation or postponed events programmes linked to the various departments of La Biennale.Continue reading “ON THE BIENNALE’S RUINS?
-INHABITING THE VOID, COVERING THE DISTANCE by Marco Baravalle”
+INHABITING THE VOID, COVERING THE DISTANCE”

 translation by Gabriella Riccio

 Do we change, now?
 It will probably always be worse: the techno-authoritarian drift